Apple File System: Partition scheme

 APFS uses the GPT partition scheme.
 Within the GPT scheme are one or more APFS containers (partition type GUID is 7C3457EF-0000-11AA-AA11-00306543ECAC).
 Within each container there are one or more APFS volumes, all of which share the allocated space of the container, and each volume may have APFS volume roles. macOS Catalina (macOS 10.15) introduced the APFS volume group, which are groups of volumes that Finder displays as one volume.
 APFS firmlinks lie between hard links and soft links and link between volumes.

 In macOS Catalina the System volume role (usually named "Macintosh HD") became read-only, and in macOS Big Sur (macOS 11) it became a signed system volume (SSV) and only volume snapshots are mounted.
 The Data volume role (usually named "Macintosh HD - Data") is used as an overlay or shadow of the System volume, and both the System and Data volumes are part of the same volume group and shown as one in Finder.

 Clones

 Clones allow the operating system to make efficient file copies on the same volume without occupying additional storage space.
 Changes to a cloned file are saved as delta extents, reducing storage space required for document revisions and copies.
 There is, however, no interface to mark two copies of the same file as clones of the other, or for other types of data deduplication.

+The feature is automatically available when a user copies any files using the Finder application, which is macOS's default file manager, but not when using the cp command.
+To do that on the command-line, the cp utility on macOS has a -c parameter that allows it to use the clonefile system call.